 15. Bionic Commando: Elite Forces

-Bionic Commando: Elite Forces doesn’t forget the core concepts of why Bionic Commando was a hit with both arcade and NES fans.
-Elite Forces keeps the element of presenting players with a substantial challenge by forcing them to use their bionic arm for all their platforming needs but throws in two characters with slightly differing play experiences, some great sniper sequences, and the usual high degree of difficulty the Bionic Commando franchise is known for.
+Bionic Commando: Elite Forces doesn’t forget the core concepts of why Bionic Commando was such a hit.
+Elite Forces presents you with a hefty challenge by forcing you to use your bionic arm for all their platforming needs but throws in two characters with slightly differing play experiences, some great sniper sequences, and the usual high degree of difficulty the Bionic Commando franchise is known for.

 The learning curve behind Bionic Commando: Elite Forces can be a bit much for younger players, but old-school NES fans already know what they’re in for.
 A truly excellent Bionic Commando release and one of the best Game Boy Color games.